stanmart/phd-thesis/README.md

  * `pixi run dissertation` to compile the dissertation
  * `pixi run papers` to compile three papers
+ * `pixi run presentations` to compile the slide decks
  * `pixi run prepare-to-publish` to compile everything and place it in the `dist` folder

 <details>